Campus Visits Are a Great Way to Shortlist Colleges

 The location of the campus is often overlooked when families shortlist colleges, but this is the first thing you need to check.
 When one of our consultants was visiting the US on a recce, she found that many urban colleges, which are easy to reach, have smaller, more fragmented campuses.
 For example, New York University’s campus buildings are situated in both Manhattan and Brooklyn, in New York City.
 Nonetheless, it offers a sea of activities and opportunities for students to choose from.
 On the contrary, some schools in New York like Manhattan College located in Bronx, Riverdale, on the outskirts of New York City, boast sprawling campuses.

 Alternately, if you are looking at non-urban colleges, check how accessible they are.
 Cornell University has a huge campus but is a four-hour bus ride from the airport.
-Emory University in Atlanta requires at least two flights, whereas a college like The College of Wooster will require two flights and a long bus ride when traveling from India.
+Emory University in Atlanta requires at least two flights, whereas a college like The College of Wooster will require two flights and a long bus ride when travelling from India.
 It’s important to take these kinds of transportation detail into consideration before you shortlist your colleges.

 2) Connect with the admissions office:

 A campus visit is a perfect opportunity for you to demonstrate your interest in the institution as well as get more clarity on any questions.
-Before traveling to the campus, go online and register for an information session.
+Before travelling to the campus, go online and register for an information session.
 These public, group sessions are typically led by an admissions officer and cover basic information about the college as well as some details about courses of study and requirements.
 After this session, if you wish, you can request to meet an admissions officer (AO) personally to discuss any specific topics.
 If possible, request to meet with the admissions representative who reads applications for your region (e.g. India).
 After the meeting, be sure to drop the admissions officer an email of thanks and reiterate your interest in the university.
 Such demonstrated interest can give your application an edge.

 3) Take a student-led tour: